Ken Laban

 Fauono Ken Laban (born 1957) is a New Zealand rugby league footballer, broadcaster and politician.
 Between 2013 and 2025 he was a member of the Greater Wellington Regional Council, having previously been a councillor for the Hutt City Council from 2010 to 2013.
 In 2025 he was elected mayor of Lower Hutt, becoming New Zealand's first Pasifika mayor.

 Early life and family

-Laban grew up in Wainuiomata with his older sister Winnie Laban, who was later a Member of Parliament.
+Laban grew up in Wainuiomata with his older sister Winnie Laban, who was later a Member of Parliament and Minister of the Crown.
 His parents, Amy and Ken Snr, came to New Zealand from Samoa in the 1950s; both of their fathers were Samoan politicians in the Legislative Assembly of Samoa.
 He attended Scots College in Wellington.

 He married Donna Liddell, a police inspector.
 They have three children.

 Laban was bestowed with the matai title of Fauono from his mother’s village, Vaiala.

 Career

 Straight after leaving school he joined the New Zealand Police, working there for 16 years.
 He then briefly went into community work before entering broadcasting.
 In 1990 he became a sports commentator for TVNZ.
 In 2000 he began commentating rugby on Sky.

 He was a noted rugby league player and played for the Wainuiomata Lions.
 His final game for the club was their victory in the 1990 Lion Red Cup final, where Wainuiomata beat Otahuhu 34–12, thought to be the first win by a non-Auckland team at Carlaw Park.
 He later coached rugby league until retiring in 1999.